alexanderwood/alexanderwood.github.io/_posts/2020-05-06-happy-numbers.md

 <h2>Seven Steps to Happiness</h2>

-The <i>least</i> happy number of height 8 is 3,245 bits.
+The least happy number of height 8 is 3,245 bits.
 The least happy number with height 9 is prohibitively large, as seen with even the laziest possible lower bound on an estimate of bit length that I put in the table.

 So, assuming that we will not encounter any numbers with bit lengths above 3,245 bits, we can replace the <code>while</code> loop in the code with a 7-iteration <code>for</code> loop, limiting the steps required in the worst-case.

 This may not be a particularly useful optimization, but I do think it is a mathematically interesting one.
+I included my implementation below.

 <script src="https://gist.github.com/alexanderwood/0ed7748b900c017caf4cb867b576a5fd.js"></script>

-Happiness (or unhappiness) can be reasonably determined in seven steps.
+Long story short - <b>Happiness (or unhappiness) can be reasonably determined in seven steps!</b>

 <h2>Some Extra Happy Facts</h2>